fbecart/zinoma/README.md

 ## Žinoma for the curious

-Žinoma is a Lituanian word.
+Žinoma is a Lithuanian word.
 Pronounced it with a stress on the first syllable, which should sound like the _gi_ of _regime_.

 In Lithuanian, žinoma has two meanings: